 From time to time we acquire, make investments in or license other technologies, products and business that may enhance our capabilities, complement our current products or expand the breadth of our markets or customer base.
 As a result of these transactions, we may record certain intangible assets, including goodwill and trademarks, which are subject to annual impairment testing.
-Impairment is based on our current assessment of the expected future cash flows based on recent results and other specific market factors.
-Although we have not recorded any impairment charges to date, the most recently prepared assessment indicates our passing rate has narrowed for certain intangible assets.
-We believe that the expected future cash flows represent management's best estimate; however, if actual results differ materially from these estimates, we could record an impairment charge which could be material to our consolidated financial statements and have an adverse impact on our results of operations.
+Fair value is based on our current assessment of the expected future cash flows based on recent results and other specific market factors.
+During the third quarter ended September 30, 2022, we determined that a triggering event had occurred indicating it was more likely than not the fair value of an acquired trademark was less than the associated carrying value.
+Subsequently, the company completed a quantitative analysis and concluded that the fair value was in fact less than the carrying value and an impairment loss was recorded in the period.
+We believe that the expected future cash flows in the most recent calculations represent management's best estimate; however, if actual results differ materially from these estimates, we could record an additional impairment charge which could be material to our consolidated financial statements and have an adverse impact on our results of operations.